Electrical Injuries in Emergency Medicine

 View Image

-Grounded sites of low-voltage injury on the feet.
+Grounded sites of low-voltage injury on feet.

 View Image

-Electrical burns to the hand.
+Electrical burns to hand.

 Medicolegal concerns